General (scope, grounds for accelerated procedures, time limits)

 All asylum seekers must conduct a personal interview.
 The law permits an exception in case the asylum seeker has absconded from the procedure.
 If the facts are established, failure by the BFA or by the Federal Administrative Court to conduct an interview should not preclude the rendering of a decision.
 No differences are observed from the Regular Procedure: Personal Interview.

-The BFA may omit the conduct of the personal interviews in cases of subsequent applications which aim to prevent the execution of an expulsion order and/or subsequent applications without de facto protection against deportation (which have no suspensive effect and the expulsion order issued after the rejection of the first asylum application can be executed).
+The BFA may omit the personal interviews in cases of subsequent applications which aim to prevent the execution of an expulsion order and/or subsequent applications without de facto protection against deportation.
+Subsequent applications within 18 days of the deportation date have no suspensive effect, the expulsion order issued after the rejection of the first asylum application can be executed.